In the previous post, I presented the project, its motivation and architecture. Now, it’s time to start checking some implementation.

 The setting in which a word or a statement appears that determines its meaning

-To effectively set the mind in the domain-driven design using the ubiquitous language, as developers, we also need to accept that the given same name can have multiple meanings, which is challenging because we correlate good code with wide reusability.
-Knowing that the vocabulary will change the meaning depending on the context, you may duplicate things here and there, which will avoid adding wrong coupling through God models.
+, as developers, we also need to accept that the same name can have multiple meanings, which is challenging because we correlate good code with wide reusability.
+Suppose you’re a die-hard DRY

 Bounded contexts